 This is a tricky question when looking at freelance rates.
 Many freelancers prefer to charge per project as the better they become the less amount of time it takes them to finish a same task.
 As your are becoming more experienced and efficient, you should not be charging less than when you started.
 This is why a per freelance project rate could be preferred when signing a development contract with that new client.

 As explained earlier different factors impact your freelance rates: skills, experience, demand for those skills.

 Determining what your annual income should be can help you calculate your hourly freelance rate.
 When doing this calculation, make sure to factor in your vacation time but also the non-billable hours such as create freelance proposals, invoicing your projects and finding new freelance projects.

 There are many potential tax deductions (as a self employed professional) that can help you at tax time.
 Some of these freelance tax deductions may seem small, but they can add up quickly, making them worthwhile to track.
 After all, each time you write off an expense, you lower your self employed taxable income (calculate how much self employment tax you have to pay).
 That means less tax paid, helping replace the money you spent on your business and putting it back in your pocket.

-We have released this tool to visualize freelance designer and developer rates by experience level, skill, and geography.
+We have released this tool to visualize web design business owner, freelance designer and developer rates by experience level, skill, and geography.
 We’ll discuss how the tool was made, how to use it, some interesting findings, and its implications for the freelance industry.